ebrahimk/BroZeekEgressFilter/README.md

 zeek -i <NETWORK_INTERFACE> main.zeek
 ```

 The logs are stored in egress.log.
+A Zeek instance is run on the container behaving as the router for the attacker on the network.

 ## Elastic Stack